aaron-jack-manning/pdf-single-page-a3-booklet-tiler/README.md

 Specify the source file as a full file path to the .pdf source (for example: `C:\Users\username\Desktop\Demo_File.pdf`) and the path to the destination file, including the name you wish to call it (for example: `C:\Users\username\Desktop\Demo_File_Tiling.pdf`).

 Click `Tile PDF` and wait for a message to show up in the box below, to indicate success or failure.

+## Links

+This tool was built using the iText7 .Net Package which can be found [here](https://www.nuget.org/packages/itext7/).